SiFli SDK RF Test Guide

 bt_enter_no_signal_dut_mode(&cmd);

-/* The ack for TX/RX start is also reported via BT_NS_DUT_RSP; a production flow should likewise wait for it */
+/* The ack for TX/RX start is also reported via BT_NS_DUT_RSP; production flows should wait too */

 }